18F/eng-hiring/_pages/interviews/core-values.md

         - What challenges did you face, if any, and how did you overcome them?
     - If no: What does agile software development mean to you?

 A couple of things to keep in mind with the candidate’s responses in this area: pay attention to how they describe themselves in the context of any teams they’ve worked on and how they credit and fault themselves and others in the context of success and failures.
+Don't hesitate to asking clarifying questions to get a balanced view of their teammates' contributions and the candidate's.

 #### Warning signs

 - Candidate never speaks in the plural (we), even for team-based work.
-- Any failures are always attributed to others; lack of self-assessment / self-awareness.
+- Any failures are always attributed to others; which indicates a lack of self-assessment / self-awareness.
 - Work experience does not align with 18F needs or does not appear to have adequately prepared the candidate for what will be expected of them.
 - Candidate does not engender a positive attitude to learning from mistakes and/or a willingness to experiment (completely risk averse); conversely, candidate is needlessly reckless with taking risks.